-- the assumed sale of 1,781,978 Shares to Tumin pursuant to the Equity Line Purchase Agreement at an assumed sale price of \$4.07 per share (which represents the closing price of our Common Stock on Nasdaq on February 29, 2024); and - after deducting \$80,000 in estimated offering expenses payable by us, our pro forma net tangible book value as of September 30, 2023 would have been approximately \$1.0 million, or approximately \$1.61 per share of Common Stock.
-This represents an immediate increase in net tangible book value of \$0.62 per share to our existing stockholders and immediate dilution of \$2.46 per share to new investors in this Offering.
+- the assumed sale of 1,781,978 Shares to Tumin pursuant to the Equity Line Purchase Agreement at an assumed sale price of \$5.45 per Share (which is the Nasdaq official closing price of the Common Stock on the date of the Equity Line Purchase Agreement); and - after deducting \$80,000 in estimated offering expenses payable by us, our pro forma net tangible book value as of September 30, 2023 would have been approximately \$1.6.5 million, or approximately \$1.89 per share of Common Stock.
+This represents an immediate increase in net tangible book value of \$0.90 per share to our existing stockholders and immediate dilution of \$1.08 per share to new investors in this Offering.